Track mileage automatically

 Payroll taxes

-You must pay all applicable federal, state, and local payroll taxes if you have any employees.
-Two examples include the Federal Insurance Contributions Act (FICA) and unemployment taxes.
+If you have employees, you must also pay different federal, state, and local payroll taxes.
+Two of the most common examples include the Federal Insurance Contributions Act (FICA) and unemployment taxes.

 FICA taxes